cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 In Iteration 4, I will be developing a Graphical User Interface (GUI) for my blockchain simulator.

 === GUI Design
-Over the 3 iterations that I have been through, I have gained more understanding on blockchain technologies and I realised that the
+Over the 3 iterations that I have been through, I have gained more understanding on blockchain technologies and I realised that the @Initial-GUI-Design might not be a very accurate representation of the blockchain simulator that I expected.
+Therefore I will develop the GUI orienting the design for my CLI.
 === Testing
 === Evaluation
 == Iteration 5